kratisto/docs/pages/public_cloud/ai_machine_learning/endpoints_tuto_06_chatbot_langchain_javascript/guide.en-gb.md

 **[LangChain](https://github.com/langchain-ai/langchain)** is a leading framework for building applications powered by Large Language Models (LLMs).
 While it's well-known for Python, LangChain also provides support for JavaScript/TypeScript—ideal for frontend and fullstack applications.

-In this guide, we'll show you how to build a simple command-line chatbot using LangChain and OVHcloud **[AI Endpoints](https://endpoints.ai.cloud.ovh.net/)**, first in **blocking mode**, and then with **streaming** for real-time responses.
+In this tutorial, we'll show you how to build a simple command-line chatbot using LangChain and OVHcloud **[AI Endpoints](https://endpoints.ai.cloud.ovh.net/)**, first in **blocking mode**, and then with **streaming** for real-time responses.

 ## Objective

-This guide demonstrates how to:
+This tutorial demonstrates how to:

 - Set up a Node.js chatbot using LangChain JS
 - Connect to OVHcloud AI Endpoints to access LLMs